affinity-engine/ember-theater-web/markdown/en/learn/fixtures.md

 ## Overview

 Some games won't need to use fixtures, but most will find them useful.
-Fixtures are a simple way to define reoccurring game objects, such as characters or backdrops.
+Fixtures are a simple way to define reoccurring game elements, such as characters or backdrops.
 For instance, consider these character fixtures:

 ```js
 export default [{